andriy-gerasika/cheese/README.md

-# plausibility
+# cheese
-a simple mod for Stellaris that fixes confusions
+a simple mod for Stellaris that fixes confusions and removes unnecessary limitations

 change notes
 1. start year is 1 of galaxy era (GE)